 After a yet another trip to A&E, CAT scans, X-rays and a telling off from the doctor I spent the next few weeks with my tail between my legs but counting my lucky stars.
 To say that it could have been worse is a massive understatement.
 I have absolutely no doubt that if I’d been sporting an overly trendy lid or anything with less protection I’d be unable to string these sentences together.

-If you want to look cool without blowing the budget, I reckon there’s not a lot that beats the XG100.
+If you want to look cool without blowing the budget, I reckon there’s not a lot that beats the X.G100.
+And there are new colour ways for 2017, including carbon.
 If safety is at the top of your tree, you needn’t look much further.